 Kansas is one of only six states that still uses a three-factor apportionment method.
 This formula weighs a company's payroll, property, and sales or receipts in the state to calculate the amount of income attributable to Kansas privilege tax.
 Another difference in the two types of income taxation is that privilege taxpayers use the "receipts" factor instead of the "sales" factor.
-The primary difference is that gross sales refer specifically to sales income, while gross receipts include income from non-sales sources, such as interest, dividends or donations.
+The primary difference is that gross sales refer specifically to sales income, while gross receipts includes income from non-sales sources, such as interest, dividends or donations.

 Because Kansas includes payroll and property in the apportionment calculation of the privilege tax, taxpayers are disadvantaged with higher taxes for every dollar of capital investment made in the state and for every new employee hired in Kansas.
-The three-factor apportionment is a burden to privilege taxpayers as they are effectively getting double taxed on their income as many states have switched to single factor apportionment.
+Kansas banks, trust companies, and savings and loans are businesses and taxpayers too.
+The three-factor apportionment is a burden to privilege taxpayers as they are effectively getting double taxed on their income for choosing to invest in Kansas, as many states have switched to single factor apportionment.

-Thank you for the opportunity to submit proponent testimony and we appreciate your consideration.
-We respectfully request that when the Committee takes action on HB 2798 it act favorably.
+Thank you for the opportunity to submit neutral testimony and we appreciate your consideration of including the privilege tax in this bill.
+We respectfully request that when the Committee takes action on SB 507, it includes the privilege tax language in Section 2 of HB 2798.
 If you have questions or require additional information, please contact me at aorel@ksbankers.com or (785) 232-3444.